pappewaio/ASEofBases/README.md

 # ASEofBases README
-## 1. Compile programs/code to be executable
+### Step 1.
+Compile programs/code to be executable
-Getliners - Merge the tmp.keys (positions) with tmp.het (heterozygous protein coding SNPs for individual) and greps the set of keys in tmp.keys in column 2 of the file tmp.het ieatgor - Filter for alignability output chr$chr.ind$ind.data, greps any entry in tmp.data that has chromosome and position within the regions and specified in the "targetfile" (regions of the genome that are "callable")
+Getliners - Merge the tmp.keys (positions) with tmp.het (heterozygous protein coding SNPs for individual) and greps the set of keys in tmp.keys in column 2 of the file tmp.het

+ieatgor - Filter for alignability output chr$chr.ind$ind.data, greps any entry in tmp.data that has chromosome and position within the regions and specified in the "targetfile" (regions of the genome that are "callable")

 VCFmergeGTF - This code is merging the genotype calls (from vcf) with position of protein coding genes (from gencode)

 		cd /ASEofBases/2_prog/